Daniel-KM/Omeka-S-module-BlocksDisposition/README.md

 under  `Blocks Disposition`.
 Simply enable and set the order of each feature for each type of page.

-The process uses the trigger `view.show.after`, so it must not be removed from the theme.
+The process uses the trigger `view.show.before`, so it must not be removed from the theme.